Best NBN 250 plans: Superfast internet deals compared

 • Not the best provider for latency

-The main catch here is that you have to move fast if you want to cash in on the Summer Sale promo pricing.
-For a sense of how this plan compares to other cheap NBN 250 plans when it comes to intro pricing, check out the widget below.
+For a sense of how this plan compares to other cheap NBN 250 plans when it comes to intro costs, check out the table below.

 Cheapest long term pricing